PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Last summer, I flipped my kayak right at the Narrows Bridge launch – in front of about 20 other paddlers waiting their turn.
 Pride bruised but gear intact (thanks to my waterproof kayak storage), I laughed it off and got back in.
 That's the thing about Turkey Run kayaking – even the mishaps become part of the adventure.

 After paddling Sugar Creek for over a decade, I've learned every twist, every rapid, and every peaceful stretch where the water turns to glass.
-This guide shares everything you need for an unforgettable Turkey Run State Park kayaking experience in 2025, from choosing the right outfitter to navigating those tricky sections that catch first-timers off guard.
+This guide shares everything you need for an unforgettable Turkey Run State Park kayaking experience in 2026, from choosing the right outfitter to navigating those tricky sections that catch first-timers off guard.
+It's consistently ranked among the best kayaking in Indiana, and after paddling rivers across the state, I agree.

 Quick Comparison: Turkey Run Canoe Rentals